poanetwork/hydrabadger-android/README.md

 ### Creating the libraries
 ----------------------

-You use use the `sample/` project as an example.
+You use the `sample/` project as an example.

 1. Build the libraries.